The course is part of these learning paths

 Third, each instance should run an Intrusion Detection System (or IDS) to alert you to suspicious activity.

 Finally, your configuration management tool needs to securely retrieve and launch the latest version of your application.
-You should use a proxy server, such as Squid, to restrict traffic between your application's location and your payment-processing environment.

 Even with an automated deployment, you’d still need to verify the integrity of the software being deployed.
 You could do this by running an automated checksum comparison against each package as it’s installed.
 You could also run an automated code analysis tool to check for security flaws.